samhwang/pihole-sync/README.md

 echo "DHCP-option=option:dns-server,<[YOUR.MAIN.PIHOLE.IP],[YOUR.OTHER.PIHOLE.IP]" > 05-failoverdns.conf
 # Remember to replace the [] with the correct IP addresses, without the [ ]
 ```

+### Part 2: Setting up access for the pi-holes

+#### Part 2a: Set up root access

+1. Login to the primary pihole.
+2. Edit the sshd_config file using your favorite text editor (Mine is vim). `sudo vim /etc/sshd_config`
+3. Find the `#PermitRootLogin prohibit-password` and change it to `PermitRootLogin without-password`.
+This is done so that it would allow root access for ssh with public key authentication.
+Read more about [ssh login permissions here](https://askubuntu.com/questions/449364/what-does-without-password-mean-in-sshd-config-file)
+4. Save and quit.
+5. Restart the ssh services. `sudo /etc/init.d/ssh restart`
+6. Login to the other pihole and repeat step 2-5.

+#### Creating ssh keys

 ## Credits